lixinW/ship-hats-docs/architecture.md

 ## Access

 To start using SHIP-HATS 2.0 services, you must onboard to SEED and TechPass.
-SHIP-HATS Users can either access from from GSIB or GMD to authenticate yourself via TechPass login.
+SHIP-HATS Users can either access from GSIB or GMD to authenticate yourself via TechPass login.
 Users with internet devices must onboard to SEED by installing MDM applications before they are allowed to authenticate via TechPass to consume SGTS services, including SHIP-HATS.

 ![](./images/tp-seed.png)